 On the second Tuesday of each month (aka.
 Patch Tuesday) during the mainstream support phase a cumulative update which includes new security and quality fixes will be released for Windows Server 2016.
 Being cumulative this update will include all the previously released security and quality fixes.

-In the second half of each month (generally the 3rd week of the month) a non-security / quality update will be released for Windows Server 2016.
-Like all our updates, this update is cumulative and includes all quality and security fixes shipped prior to this release.
+In the second half of each month (generally the 3rd week of the month) a quality update will be released for Windows Server 2016.
+Like all updates, this update is cumulative and includes all quality and security fixes shipped prior to this release.
 This quality update is ideal for deployment into test environments to get pre-validation prior to adopting the Patch Tuesday update.
-As an example, our own MSIT’s patch management strategy is to deploy the quality update in their lab and let it run for a few weeks, then deploy the quality + security Patch Tuesday update once released.
+As an example, our own MSIT's patch management strategy is to deploy the quality update in their lab and let it run for a few weeks, then deploy the Patch Tuesday update once released.
 Another scenario is if you have a known issue and want access to the update sooner.
-The non-security update will be available on the Microsoft Update Catalog.
+The quality update will be available on the Microsoft Update Catalog.